ahmedsserag/qr-code-generator/README.md

 # QR Code
-its my scrips to make you generate barcode with just python
+This scrips to create a barcode with just python and generate barcode as images (png, jpeg, etc)